moyed/gemini-rag/README.md

 ## How to Use

- 1. Upload PDFs: Drag-and-drop or select multiple PDFs.
+1. **Upload PDFs**: Drag-and-drop or select multiple PDFs.
- 2. Hit “Submit & Process”: This step harnesses FAISS to build an index from your PDFs’ text.
+2. **Hit “Submit & Process”**: This step harnesses FAISS to build an index from your PDFs’ text.
- 3. Ask Your Question: Type in a question about the PDFs’ content.
+3. **Ask Your Question**: Type in a question about the PDFs’ content.
- 4. Get Your Answer: Gemini reads the index, figures out the context, and provides a concise answer.
+4. **Get Your Answer**: Gemini reads the index, figures out the context, and provides a concise answer.

-Example:
+**Example**:

- • Uploaded an eBook on data science?
+- Uploaded an eBook on data science?
 Ask, “What’s the difference between supervised and unsupervised learning?”
+- The app fetches the relevant sections from the PDF and seamlessly generates an answer.
+- Uploaded an eBook on data science?
+Ask, “What’s the difference between supervised and unsupervised learning?”
- • The app fetches the relevant sections from the PDF and seamlessly generates
+- The app fetches the relevant sections from the PDF and seamlessly generates

 ## Docker Setup